Tulum vs Chichen Itza: Which Mayan Ruins Are Best in 2025?

 Inhabited by the Mayans in the 13th century, the ancient city of Tulum ran as a sophisticated operation which included sacrificial temples, a castle, watch towers, and trading posts.

-The ruins are widespread so be prepared for a lot of walking and some steps to get up to the top.
 There is little shade on the main site so be prepared for the heat as temperatures in Tulum can be very hot all year round.

 What are the Chichen Itza Ruins like?

-Once you arrive at the ruins at Chichen Itza, youβll make your way through the main entrance of the archaeological site.
+Once you arrive at the ruins at Chichen Itza, you’ll make your way through the main entrance of the archaeological site.

 The land that Chichen Itza sits on used to be owned by a wealthy Mexican family but in recent years was taken back by the government and opened to the public.

-While exploring the Mayan ruins at Chichen Itza, youβll see various buildings including the main pyramid (Kukulkan), the Temple of Warriors, the Observatory, and the Ball Court.
+While exploring the Mayan ruins at Chichen Itza, you’ll see various buildings including the main pyramid (Kukulkan), the Temple of Warriors, the Observatory, and the Ball Court.

 The main Kukulkan pyramid is so impressive, much larger in size than how it looks in pictures!